 Does an EOR mean you lose control of your employees?

 No. The EOR is the legal employer on paper, handling compliance and payroll.
 You retain full control over the employee’s role, responsibilities, performance management, and day-to-day work.
-The relationship feels identical to direct employment for the employee.
+The relationship feels identical to direct employment for the employee, and for most hiring managers the day-to-day experience of managing that person barely changes.

 Related Articles